 The international element of the programme creates a diverse and stimulating cohort.
 I have met people that have become firm friends and future collaborators.
 One of the most beneficial parts of the programme I found to be was the quality one-on-one time and access to a variety of creative practitioners.
 This was an invaluable experience and a wonderful opportunity to create networks outside of the BAI and form nurturing relationships beyond the programme.
 This something that I can look back on now that I am in formal art education in the UK and really appreciate.

 What makes the BAI truly special though are Stephanie and Ralf.
 Inspiring, nurturing, supportive and engaging artists and educators.
 They really held my hand whilst I was learning to walk and my experience learning with them has had a monumental transformative impact on my practice.
 Giving me the much needed confidence to apply myself wholeheartedly to my future ambitions.
 Thank you BAI.”
-(Demelza Woodbridge, 2016)
+(Testimonial by Demelza Woodbridge, 2016)